jgdshkovi/cs-b657-sp2024-jagakovi-adadelek-meocakir-a1/README.md

 LBM=line break marker\
 EM=Ending marker

 This was rotationally invariant because it verified the start point of the encrypted text in the extractor.
-It was also invaraiant to chnages in the expected position of the qrcode.
-We ended up not using this because the pixels werent enlarged enough to be extracted from the printed form.
+It was also invariant to changes in the expected position of the qrcode.
+We ended up not using this because the pixels representing individual characters were not enlarged enough to be extracted from the printed form reliably.

-To try this injector, simply use the inject_long_qr.py and extract_long_qr.py files in place of inject.py and extract.py
+To try this injector, simply use the `inject_long_qr.py` and `extract_long_qr.py` files in place of `inject.py` and `extract.py`

-## Contributions of the Authors
+# Contributions of the Authors
 **Cakiroglu, Mert Onur:** Designed preprocessing algorithm, Implemented barcode inject/extract answers.

 **Kovi, Jagadeesh:** Implemented answer detection algorithm.
 Experimented with Edge detection(not working completely)